DSpAST: Disentangled Representations for Spatial Audio Reasoning with Large Language Models: Introduction

 The goal of this work is to present an audio encoder architecture that is able to effectively handle all three tasks at once.
 To this end, we propose to disentangle the representations into information needed for each specific task, similar to disentangling speech representations into phonetic, prosodic, and speaker information \cite{xie2023improved,xie2024speaker,aihara2025exploring,khurana2025factorized}.
 A naive solution to disentangling the information about sound event types, their distance, and direction is to use task-specific audio encoders.
 However, this increases the number of parameters by a factor of three.
 An efficient solution provided by a single model requires a more sophisticated strategy.

 In this work, we present \ac{dspast}, which is a disentangled spatial audio encoder utilizing multiple audio features that are combined with feature attention modules in task-specific branches.
 This allows the model to choose the most useful audio features for each specific task without negatively impacting the performance for other tasks.
 As a result, we achieve significantly higher performance than the baseline model, SpatialAST, with approximately the same model size.
-The source code and checkpoints of our system are publicly available\footnote{Checkpoints and source code will be made available upon acceptance.}.
+The source code and checkpoints of our system are publicly available\footnote{\url{https://github.com/wilkinghoff/DSpAST/}}.